Nizzlay/nizzlay.com/content/pages/hello.md

 For WhatsApp, I couldn't find a way to share without sharing my phone number, which I have regretted doing in the past[^4].
 So, sorry, that one's out.

 ## Social media
-I left Facebook decades ago.
+I left Facebook over a decade ago.
 I have left Twitter when it became X. I have never had BluesSky, Threads, Instagram, Pinterest, or whatever else is out there.

-I do still have LinkedIn, but I dislike it as a platform.
+I do still have [LinkedIn](https://www.linkedin.com/in/nielsgouman/), but I dislike it as a platform.
 I mostly use it as an online resume, and maybe a tiny bit as an address book, I do not use it for ongoing communication.

-In the context of social media, you can reach me on Mastodon as [@nizzlay on indieweb.social](https://indieweb.social/@nizzlay).
+I technically have a Mastodon account as [@nizzlay on indieweb.social](https://indieweb.social/@nizzlay), but it's a glorified RSS feed.
+It will automatically post, but I don't ever check it.

+So really, if you want to each me, social media probably isn't the way.

 ## Phone call
 Phone, teams, Zoom, whatever, the same applies to all.
 By far the worst option for me.
 Both of us would need to have time, at the *exact* same time.